Common DNS Records

 dnsimple.com.
 59 IN A 104.245.210.170

-It’s common to have the www subdomain configured in addition to the root domain.
-There are several possibilities:
+It’s common to configure the www subdomain in addition to the root domain.

-1. Using an A record to point to the same IP of the root domain.
+• An A record pointing to the same IP address as your root domain.

-2. The answer should return at least one A record or exactly one CNAME record as below:
+• The ANSWER SECTION should return at least one A record or exactly one CNAME record.

 ;; ANSWER SECTION: